jfrancis42/consul-lisp/README.md

 ```

 You can also ask for a recursive result.
 The results are returned as a
-list of conses of key:value pairs:
+list of conses of key:value pairs (note that this can be a very
+expensive operation in time, client memory, and server resources if
+the values are large - use with extreme caution):

 ```
 CL-USER> (consul:kv-put *consul* "foo" "test value 1")